 - A friendship is a form of daily reinforcement, an outlet where you can find relief, advice, and comfort.
 You are able to let go of your problems, alleviate stress and tension, and relax, making your world a little more carefree.

-- If you consider the many benefits of a “true” friendship, you also understand the tremendous impact it can have when that person, for whatever reason, departs from your life.
+- If you consider the many benefits of “true” friendship, you also understand the tremendous impact it can have when that person, for whatever reason, departs from your life.

 “Breaking up” with your best friend